Set up Google Cloud Print on a Windows print server

 - Verify that the expected printers are available in the management page.

-Uninstall the Google Cloud Print Connector
+Uninstall Google Cloud Print Service for Windows

-Open your Control Panel in Windows and uninstall Google Cloud Print Service.
+To uninstall Google Cloud Print Service for Windows, open your Control Panel in Windows and uninstall Google Cloud Print Service.

 - You can start, stop, register, and unregister the service using config utility from step 2 of setup.